James-HoneyBadger/Colossal_StoryWorks/docs/user-guides/USER_MANUAL.md

 ## Introduction

-### What is the Adventure Construction Set?
+### What is the Colossal StoryWorks?

-The Adventure Construction Set (ACS) is a powerful, modern system for creating and playing text adventures with:
+Colossal StoryWorks is a powerful, modern system for creating and playing text adventures with:

 - **Modern Python Implementation** - Clean, maintainable code
 - **Graphical IDE** - Create adventures without programming